celestiaorg/nmt/spec/nmt.md

 - The completeness of `proof.nodes` (as defined in section [Proof Verification](#nmt-proof-verification)) should be verified w.r.t. to the queried namespace ID `nID`.

-In case that the `proof` is empty then:
+In case that the `proof` is an empty then:
 - If the queried `nID` falls outside the namespace range of the supplied `root`, then the `proof` is valid.
 - If the namespace tree is empty, then an empty `proof` is valid.